skip to content

 Application and approval process

-The Faculty Research Administrator (researchadmin@mmll.cam.ac.uk) and Research Operations Office need at least four weeks' notice for all new funding applications.
+The Faculty Research Grants Coordinator (researchadmin@mmll.cam.ac.uk) and Research Operations Office need at least four weeks' notice for all new funding applications.
 Late applications may not be approved and processed in time.
 This notice period is independent of the amount of funding applied for or whether the application is led by a PI in MMLL or led by another institution, where a researcher in MMLL is a Co-I or collaborator.
-The Research Administrator will advise you on deadlines, budgets and requirements for all approval stages for your specific application, so please get in touch as soon as possible about any future applications.
+The Research Grants Coordinator will advise you on deadlines, budgets and requirements for all approval stages for your specific application, so please get in touch as soon as possible about any future applications.

 All funding applications require approval by the Faculty’s Research Strategy Committee (RSC).
 Please visit the RSC page for guidance on the process and deadlines.